fenago/ruby-programming/lab_guides/Lab_13.md

 for, instead of using prebuilt solutions that may or may not be what you need.
 For this kind of problem, Ruby shines.

-In this chapter, we’ll be looking at several solutions to common reporting problems.
+In This lab, we’ll be looking at several solutions to common reporting problems.
 We’ll cover processing and formatting libraries such as FasterCSV, and we’ll look at the lightweight reporting system, Ruport.
 Through these solutions, you’ll be able to see how rolling your